 If someone looks you up on Google or social media, will they find you?
 If you think people aren’t checking out your church via the website and deciding if they are going to visit in person, think again.
 Increasingly, social media and a church website are your church's first impression.

 When you realize that your website, your online content, and the online interactions of your church members are typically the first point of contact with the unchurched, then you can start making plans to adjust and course correct.
-Spending extra time on your digital front door is a great first step for churches of any stage of growth.
+Spending extra time on your digital front door is a great first step for churches at any stage of growth.

-This means learning how to utilize tools like SEO (search engine optimization), social media, content marketing (think blog posts, newsletters, podcasts, etc.).
+This means learning how to utilize tools like SEO (search engine optimization), social media, and content marketing (think blog posts, newsletters, podcasts, etc.).

 Practical 'Be Easy to Find' Tips: